Equality of critical parameters for percolation of Gaussian free field level-sets: Interpolation scheme

 By definition, $\chi^n=\varphi^{L_n}$ and $\chi^t$ interpolates between $\varphi^{L_n}$ and $\varphi^{L_{n+1}}$ when $n \leq t \leq n+1$.
 Introduce the function

 We now sketch the argument.
-Neglecting the additive error terms on the right of \eqref{eq:comparison1delta=0} and \eqref{eq:comparison2delta=0}, we roughly aim at proving that the functions $f_{\pm}(t):=\theta\big(t,h \pm Ce^{-t},r,R\big)$ are increasing (for $+$) and decreasing (for $-$), for $t$ large enough, a fact which is implied by
+Neglecting the additive error terms on the right of \eqref{eq:comparison1delta=0} and \eqref{eq:comparison2delta=0}, we roughly aim at proving that the functions $f_{\pm}(t)\stackrel{\textnormal{def.}}{=}\theta\big(t,h \pm Ce^{-t},r,R\big)$ are increasing (for $+$) and decreasing (for $-$), for $t$ large enough, a fact which is implied by

 Let us now look at the probabilistic statement that \eqref{eq:comparison_truncated_partial} corresponds to.
-Since the process $\chi^t$ is non-degenerate, the partial derivatives of $\theta$ exist for all $h$ and all non-integer $t$ and take the form
+The partial derivatives of $\theta$ exist for all $h$ and all non-integer $t$ and take the following form. \begin{lemma} For all $L_0 \geq 1$, $h \in \R$ and non-integer $t > 0$,